This easy-to-assemble product will have you composting kitchen waste in minutes.

 This bin is lightweight and easy to set up and move aroued.
 The holes in the sides permit airflow, helping to break down the materials.

-If you live in a climate that requires you to put away all your gear at the end of the season, this is easy to manage.
+This is easy to manage if you live in a climate that requires you to put away all your gear at the end of the season.
 You disassemble it, hose off any debris, let it air-dry, then roll it up for relatively compact storage.

 Drawbacks of compost bins

-Models that are too tall can be flimsy, as the plastic or metal material is usually of low quality.
+Too tall models can be flimsy, as the plastic or metal material is usually of low quality.
 In addition, the wind can snatch them away–a problem easily fixed with a few tent stakes.

 The GEOBIN Compost Bin